2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. Notes everywhere - especially on the page - ca. 2d
 1. Massively improve JSON import with language checks, overwrite/vs new etc.
 1. Code editor intellisense for most APIs - ca. 3-4d
-1. Deprecation System (show in UI, mark all APIs clearly, blog) - ca. 2d
+1. ⚠️ Deprecation System (show in UI, mark all APIs clearly, blog) - ca. 2d
 1. Many automated tests in the core JS APIs (toolbar, etc.) - ca. 5d - SDV
-1. Formulas
-    1. JS Docs for formula
+1. ~~JS Docs for formula~~
 1. Probably update ImageFlow again, if PNG resize bug is fixed
 1. Enable standard apps to be installed from catalog easily after first apps have been installed
     1. ✅ Feature to tell new auto-installer what apps are already installed